Generic Name: Pegloticase (peg LOE ti kase)

 - You will be watched closely while you receive pegloticase and for some time after your dose.
 Talk with your doctor.

-- Other drugs will be given with this medicine to help avoid side effects.
+- Other drugs will be given with pegloticase to help avoid side effects.

 - You will need to have blood work checked to see if pegloticase is still needed.
 Talk with your doctor.